 Technical Assistance Partnership Staff to Present with Young Adults at Summer Training Institutes

-Ken Martinez, principal researcher with AIR’s Human and Social Development (HSD) program, will present with two young adults, Tyrus Curtis and Carlos Garcia, at the Georgetown Training Institutes in Orlando, Florida.
+Ken Martinez, principal researcher with AIR, will present with two young adults, Tyrus Curtis and Carlos Garcia, at the Georgetown Training Institutes in Orlando, Florida.
 The Training Institutes, taking place this year from July 25-29, is a national event that brings together professionals, policy-makers, youth, and families from around the country to discuss strategies for improving mental health care for children and adolescents.

 Curtis and Garcia were involved in systems of care communities, and will share their incredible stories of resilience and identity formation while growing up in difficult circumstances.
 Specifically, they will discuss their personal journeys, discovering their cultural and sexual identities while addressing mental health challenges.

 A system of care is a spectrum of effective, community-based services and supports for youth with, or at risk for, mental health and related challenges and their families.
 For the past 14 years AIR’s Technical Assistance Partnership (TA Partnership) has provided training and support to more than 200 federally funded grantees.
 One of the major principles that distinguishes systems of care from other interventions is the inclusion of family and youth “voice and choice.”
 The voice and choice principle provides youth involved in systems of care and their families an opportunity to actively participate in all aspects of their care, from service planning to evaluation and treatment.

 HSD and the TA Partnership